sammaione/sammaione.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: These are the projects I work on.
 I am so fortunate to be gifted with such amazing friends, coworkers, and mentors to help me turn these ideas into reality.
 I am happy to discuss any of these in greater detail (seriously, please ask me!).
+Each project has more information on its respective page.
 nav: true
 nav_order: 1
 display_categories: [science, creative]